 Learning for Life and Work is a compulsory part of our Key Stage 3 curriculum with all pupils completing study into the three strands of Personal Development, Citizenship and Employability.
 Whilst the subject is sometimes unfamiliar to Year 8 pupils, the clear links with other departments such as Careers, History, Home Economics and Religious Studies, as well as the diversity of the topics covered, means that it is a popular subject with many pupils.

-Key themes such as respect for others, respect for self, personal responsibility and our role in the local and global community run throughout the LLW Key Stage 3 curriculum making it a relevant, useful and enjoyable for all pupils.
+Key themes such as respect for others, respect for self, personal responsibility and our role in the local and global community run throughout the LLW Key Stage 3 curriculum making it a relevant, useful and enjoyable subject for all pupils.

 Key Stage 4